Kamzie1/AI_MED_Recruitment/SOLUTION.md

 Cardiomegaly happens when patient's heart is enlarged.
 Generally it is a symptom of a different condition, for example heart damage.
 We detect Cardiomegaly by performing a chest X-ray.

 ### KNN algorithm
 Using cross-validation we initialize knn class with training dataset.
 Then for each patient chosen for testing we perform KNN algorithm.
-Basically we calculate distances between given patient and training patients using one of the given methods: euclidean, manhattan, hamming.
+Basically we calculate distances between given patient and training patients using one of the given methods: euclidean, manhattan, hamming, chebyshev.
 Then we take k closest patients and decide whether given patient is sick or not.

+### Decision Tree
+We split the data recursively until we get only leafs or we reach maximum depth.
+Leafs are nodes with only one type of state(sick or healthy).
+We chose the best treshold and feature of split by calculating for each sample and feature gini impurity score and chosing the highest one.

+### Random Forest
+Random Forest choses randomizes samples for each of its trees and then compares the evaluation of each tree to give a final prediction.
+Besides randomizing sample it also randomizes features.
+The best amount of features used by each tree, based on research, is square root of the original amount of features.
+By using each tree with randomized samples it minimizes possible bias of a single tree.

 ### Confusion Matrix
 We compare three methods of calculating distances (hamming, manhattan, euclidean) and visualize them using matplotlib.